3 Best-Kept Practices for Secure Programming and Coding

 Most data breaches result from human error.
 So, the more people who have access to your code, the higher the chance that something becomes compromised.
 To do this, it is important to limit the number of people who can have access to your codes and/or system.

 If it helps, be careful and be selective when choosing these people.
 Only those who are working on the code must be given access to it.
 And if it’s possible to give them the smallest amount of access for the job, that’s even better.

 Unlike in the movies where hackers “crack the code” to breach important files and data, real-life hackers rely on computers to relentlessly try and access your code, systems, or files.
 It takes them much time and effort to successfully infiltrate a system.

 To avoid this, consider adding delays to your code.
-It slows down these bots, without affecting the experience of actual humans.
+It slows down these bots, without affecting the experience of actual humans as unique visitors to your website.
 A good example would be adding a slight delay on each incorrect log-in attempt.